ajoyag/TryHackMeCTF/README.md

 ### 🚀 How to Navigate This Repository

-1. **Explore**: Browse through the categories to find the challenge you’re working on.
+1. **Explore**: Browse through the challenge files to find the one you’re working on.
 2. **Learn**: Absorb the detailed explanations and solutions provided.
 3. **Apply**: Use the knowledge to tackle similar challenges and enhance your skills.